anatollupacescu/supermarket/README.md

     are costs and prices the same class of thing? if a shelf of 100 cans is priced using “buy two, get one free”, how do you value the stock?

-Are out of the scope of this project and should be handled separately.

-Sample discounts used here are:

-- three for a dollar
-- buy two, get one free